 Sean has particular experience in leaseholds and tenancies: disrepair and dilapidations, unlawful eviction, residential landlord and tenant, commercial landlord and tenant, business tenancies, mobile homes, easements, trusts of land and estoppel.

 In the context of Local Government Housing, Sean has considerable experience in Statutory Appeals, Judicial Review and cases involving Public Law, Human Rights and EC Law issues.

-Sean has represented clients at every level of tribunal including a number of landmark cases in the Court of Appeal.
 For a number of years, Sean taught Land law and Trusts at the London School of Economics.

 Sean has a wealth of experience in the Public Law realm of social housing, representing both Applicants and Respondents in Judicial Review, Statutory Appeals and in the Court of Appeal.
 This experience means that Sean can provide solid, practical advise in how to best deal with these cases, taking into account the wider context in which they arise and the latest developments in law and practice.

 - Panayiotou v London Borough of Waltham Forest, Smith v London Borough of Haringey (2017 CA)